UN ends Iraq’s requirement to pay victims of Kuwait invasion

 That share was 5% in 2013, when the council voted to end the possible military enforcement of several requirements imposed on Iraq after the invasion in recognition of improved relations with Kuwait.
 The level stood at 3% for Iraq’s final payment on Jan.
 13.

-Gaffey said the governing council adopted its final decision Saturday declaring that Iraq’s government had fulfilled its international obligations to compensate for losses and damages suffered as a direct result of its unlawful invasion of Kuwait.
+Gaffey said the governing council adopted its final decision on Feb.
+9 declaring that Iraq’s government had fulfilled its international obligations to compensate for losses and damages suffered as a direct result of its unlawful invasion of Kuwait.

 He said the fund’s governing council gave priority to claims by individuals who were forced to leave Iraq or Kuwait, to those who suffered injuries or whose spouse, child or parent died, or who suffered personal losses of up to $100,000.
 He said this humanitarian decision “marked a significant step in the evolution of international claims practice.”